SteveTownsend/pef-moderation/README.md

 - There is zero tolerance for prohibited behaviour deemed by [current service admin](https://bsky.app/profile/stevetownsend0.bsky.social) to be intentional.

 New moderators will be provided access to the web UI on written agreement to these guidelines.
-Registration at [NAFO Forum](https://nafoforum.org/) to track ongoing efforts to fight disinformation is strongly suggested
+Registration at [Public Education Forum](https://nafoforum.org/) to track ongoing efforts to fight disinformation is strongly suggested
 but not required.

 # Moderator Safety